hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 - any executable files
 - any binary files with special data structure.

+## duplicate files
+ When files are in the same folder, There are several kind of duplication would be considered.

+- different filename but same binary.
+- same filename but different binary.
+- same filename and same binary.

+ To manage these stulations,(tend to be too heavy task, async task)

+- compare binary to other resources when find same resources, create reference
+- compare filename to other resources. when find whose resources have same filename, add index to filename to identify samefinename.cpp samefinename-1.cpp
+ ...

 ## page
  page will contain any contents.
-There are seveal templates.
+There are several templates.

 - Project flow view (TODO List for each milestone)
 - diagram page (like drawio)